frederic-perez/AmE-dictionary/data/dictionary.md

 __ally<sup>1</sup>__ _n_ /ˈæl aɪ, əˈlaɪ/
 __ally<sup>2</sup>__ _v_ /əˈlaɪ/
 __alma mater__ _n_ A school, college, or university at which one has studied and, usu., from which one has graduated.
-__almanac__ _n_ An annual publication devoted to the facts and statistics of a given subject.
+__almanac__ _n_ :two: An annual publication devoted to the facts and statistics of a given subject.
 You might consult a sports almanac for the coming year’s scheduled games, or information on your favorite (or least favorite) player.
 __almond__ _adj, n_ :two::mega::mute:[a~~l~~mond]:hammer:
 __almoner__ _n_ :es: limosnero
 __almost surely__ _adv_ _(probability theory)_ With probability equal to one. _Apple almost surely will succeed in upgrading its security._